Counter fraud unit

 Report internal fraud

-If you work for one of the councils and need to report employees, councillors or contractors/agency staff please view the documents below:
+If you work for one of the Councils and would like to report fellow employees, Councillors or contractors/agency staff, please:

 Cheltenham Borough Council and Cheltenham Borough Homes

 - Revenues and benefits: 01242 264341

 - Housing: Fill in report tenancy fraud form